Vizzuality/landgriffon/api/README.md

 This seed data is managed inside the `/data` folder at the root of the project.
 Refer to its documentation for more info on how to import said data.

+### Creating user with cli

+To create user via cli, use the following command `yarn nestjs-command create:user <email> <password>` For more details use `yarn nestjs-command create:user --help`

 ## Configuration

 - `IMPORT_MISSING_DATA_FALLBACK_STRATEGY`: When calculating impact data as part of a spreadsheet import, how to handle scenarios where a given material does not have impact data for a given year: